DrChainsaw/neuralODE4j/README.md

         .build());
 ```

-An inherent constraint to the method itself is that the output of the last layer in the OdeVertex must have the exact same
+An inherent constraint to the method itself is that the output of the last layer in the OdeVertex must have the exact
-shape as the input to the first layer in the OdeVertex.
+same shape as the input to the first layer in the OdeVertex.

 Note that OdeVertex.Builder requires a NeuralNetConfiguration.Builder as constructor input.
-This is because DL4J does not set graph wise
+This is because DL4J does
-default values for things like updaters and weight initialization for vertices so the only way to apply them to the
+not set graph-wise default values for things like updaters and weight initialization for non.layer vertices so the only
-Layers of the OdeVertex is to pass in the global configuration.
-Putting it as a required constructor argument will
+way to apply them to the Layers of the OdeVertex is to pass in the global configuration.
+Putting it as a required
-hopefully make this harder to forget.
-It is of course possible to have a separate set of default values for the layers
+constructor argument will hopefully make this harder to forget.
+It is of course possible to have a separate set of
-of the OdeVertex by just giving it another NeuralNetConfiguration.Builder.
+default values for the layers of the OdeVertex by just giving it another NeuralNetConfiguration.Builder.

 Method for solving the ODE can be configured: